1.4 Youth policy decision-making

 - Youth Health Programme

 - International Programme

 - Science, Technology, Engineering, Art and Maths (STEAM) and Digital Youth Work Programme.

 NYCI also provide training to youth organisation on these programmes.

-NYCI is funded by the Youth Affairs Unit in DCEDIY under the Youth Service Grant Scheme.
+NYCI is funded by the Youth Affairs Unit of DCEDIY under the Youth Service Grant Scheme.
 Youth Service Grant Scheme funding is made available on an annual basis to 30 national and major regional voluntary organisations.
 NYCI was awarded €633,244 in 2020 under this scheme, an increase from the €608,888 awarded in 2019.

 The National Youth Strategy was evaluated in 2017 by DCEDIY to assess progress, examine the process and review the continuing relevance of its objectives and priorities.
-This evaluation was conducted as part of the Mid-term Review of Better Outcomes, Brighter Futures.
+This evaluation was conducted as part of the Mid-term review of Better Outcomes, Brighter Futures.